No item(s) available in cart.

 3.1 Flaw Definitions

-In particular, when summarizing the work carried out within the PISC project series (Project for the Inspection of Steel Components), the NDT procedure has to be validated and tested on structures containing defects that, not being necessarily real ones, still do induce the real physical phenomena that the inspection techniques must be able to handle.
-Use of very artificial discontinuities (side-drilled holes, SDH or flat-bottomed-holes, FBH) to demonstrate the capabilities of NDT techniques often results in optimistic statements and hazardous use of the technique on structures containing real defects.
-When comparing the use of welded joints with real or artificial realistic flawsc advantages for the latter:
+In particular, when summarizing the work carried out within the PISC project series (Project for the Inspection of Steel Components), the NDT procedure has to be validated and tested on structures containing defects that, not necessarily real ones, still do induce the real physical phenomena that the inspection techniques must be able to handle.
+The use of very artificial discontinuities (side-drilled holes, SDH or flat-bottomed-holes, FBH) to demonstrate the capabilities of NDT techniques often results in optimistic statements and hazardous use of the technique on structures containing real defects.
+When comparing the use of welded joints with real or artificial realistic flaws advantages for the latter:

 • Less expensive and time-consuming fabrication